The Geometry of the Lie: Why Distortion is Inevitable

 The Mercator Effect on Climate Perception

-The projection we choose to view the world fundamentally alters our understanding of global climate.
-The dominance of the Mercator projection (and its modern digital cousin, Web Mercator) has created a systematic visual bias that affects public discourse and even policy decisions.
+The choice of map projection profoundly influences public and scientific understanding of global climate dynamics.
+The dominance of the Mercator projection—especially its digital variant, Web Mercator—has created enduring visual biases that impact discourse and policy decisions.

 The Vanishing Tropics